project-ida/two-state-quantum-systems/src/03-multiplet-energy-states.md

     name: python3
 ---

-# Making sense of the total spin operator in the energy levels analogy
+# Making sense of the total spin operator (and the energy level analogy)

-$S$ is always thought as the combination of many total spin operators, $S^2$ should have a clear matrix form.
+$S$ or $J$ is always thought as the combination of many total spin operators, $S^2$ should have a clear matrix form.
-In this notebook we investigate the behavior of $S^2$ and the analogy that people make with [energy level states](https://coldfusionblog.net/2014/05/19/introduction-to-superradiance/)
+In this notebook we investigate the behavior of $S^2$ and the analogy that people make when **dealing with [energy level states](https://coldfusionblog.net/2014/05/19/introduction-to-superradiance/)**

 ```python
 %matplotlib inline